FrancisCrickInstitute/TYPEx/README.rst

 - :bash:`mostFreqCellType` the most frequent cell type in the cohort if known in :bash:`cell_type_annotation.json` [default: None]
     .. note:: The most frequent cell type is used to build the reference model by excluding this cell type.
 When it is not provided, the complete model wil be built, followed by the reference model.
 If provided, both will be executed in parallel.
 Parallel execution can make a difference in time, as these are the most time-consuming processes.

-..
-User-provided cell type definitions
+.. _Cell type definitions:

 User-provided cell type definitions
 -----------------------------

 The cell-type definitions file :bash:`cell_type_annotation.json` includes a list of cell lineages and the corresponding marker proteins that together can be used to identify a cell lineage.
 When designing this file it is important to ensure that each cell in the cohort can be covered by these definitions.
 Some markers, such as CD45 and Vimentin, are expressed by multiple cell lineages.
 These shared proteins are used to infer a hierarchy of cell lineages, which is later considered for cell stratification and annotation.
 An example of a cell-type definitions file is shown below for TRACERx analyses, where we defined 13 major cell types targeted by our two antibody panels, while ensuring that each cell in the cohort can be covered by these definitions.

-..
-Input table
+.. _Input table:
 Input table
 -----------------------------